Happydayxd/Urbanestate-Cloud-App/README.md

-🏡 UrbanEstate Cloud App
+🏡 UrbanEstate – Cloud Platform Deployment Project

-UrbanEstate is a mobile-style web application built with Ionic + Angular that allows users to browse real-estate properties, save favourites, book viewings, and add new property listings.
+UrbanEstate is a mobile-style web application built with Ionic + Angular, allowing users to browse real-estate properties, add new listings, view property details, and manage user accounts.

-For the Cloud Platform Development CA, the project has been adapted into a containerised, cloud-deployable application using Docker and Docker Compose, and integrates with Firebase Authentication and Firestore as managed cloud services.
+For the Cloud Platform Development Continuous Assessment, the project has been adapted into a containerised, cloud-deployable application using Docker and Docker Compose, and integrates with Firebase Authentication and Firestore as managed cloud services.

+This project focuses on clarity, correctness, and reproducibility, rather than unnecessary architectural complexity.

 ☁️ 1.
 Cloud Architecture Overview

-UrbanEstate follows a simple cloud-native architecture, focusing on clarity rather than complexity.
+UrbanEstate follows a simple cloud-native architecture:

-Architecture summary:
+Architecture Summary

+Frontend Container

-Frontend Container: Ionic + Angular application built and served using Nginx
+Ionic + Angular application

+Built with Node.js

+Served using Nginx in production

-External Cloud Services:
+External Managed Cloud Services

-Firebase Authentication – user login & registration
+Firebase Authentication – login & registration

-Firestore (NoSQL) – property listings and application data
+Firestore (NoSQL) – property listings and user data

+Container Orchestration

-Container Orchestration: Docker Compose
+Docker Compose

+Deployment Target

-Deployment Target: Google Cloud VM (Compute Engine)
+Google Cloud Platform (Compute Engine VM)

-This demonstrates a hybrid cloud approach, where containers are used for the application runtime while Firebase provides fully managed backend services.
+This demonstrates a hybrid cloud approach:

+Containers for the application runtime + managed cloud services for authentication and data storage.

 🛠️ 2.
 Tech Stack
 Frontend